-City Council Speaker Corey Johnson, proposed the idea of repealing the ban of gay conversion therapy in New York City.
+City Council Speaker, Corey Johnson, proposed the idea of repealing the ban on gay conversion therapy in New York City.
 This repeal came as a shock to many especially since Johnson identifies as gay.
-The repeal would allow practitioners to continue their toxic work and continue their homophobic practice.
-Johnson claimed, “Ultimately, I think this is the responsible, strategic thing to do.”
-Johnson spoke about this in the context of the current administration’s conservatism, specifically within the Supreme Court.
-The repeal is supposed to neutralize the federal lawsuit filed against the city by a conservative Christian legal organization.
-If the case were to be heard by the supreme court, their ruling could severely damage any attempt to ban conversion therapy.
-Brett Kavanaugh, the recent addition to the Supreme Court, has argued to strip away the rights of LGBTQ+ citizens as well as continues to fight for their constricted rights.
-Conversion therapy could be deemed legal nationally if this was to leave the realm of the federal government and move to the Supreme Court.
-Johnson’s intent was to stop this matter from reaching the Supreme Court, “The courts have changed considerably over the last few years, and we cannot count on them to rule in favor of much-needed protections for the LGBTQ community.”
+The repeal would allow practitioners to continue their conversion practices.
+Johnson claimed, “ultimately, I think this is the responsible, strategic thing to do.”
+Johnson spoke about this in the context of the current conservative administration, specifically within the Supreme Court.
+The repeal is supposed to neutralize the federal lawsuit filed against the city by a conservative Christian group.
+If the case were to be heard by the Supreme Court, their ruling could severely hinder any attempt to ban conversion therapy.
+Brett Kavanaugh, the newest member of the Supreme Court, has argued to strip away the rights of LGBTQ+ citizens.
+Conversion therapy could be deemed legal nationally if this case were to leave the realm of the municipal government and move to the Supreme Court.
+And so, Council members, to mitigate future harm, had no choice but to repeal the ban.

-Leaders Isabella Park ’21 and Liya Yaniv ’21 of the Spectrum Alliance at Grace spoke about their belief that the repeal is truly unconstitutional, “I hadn’t heard of the repeal till recently, partially because I don’t think the LGBTQ+ community is represented in the media whatsoever.
-The repeal goes against everything that the Geneva Convention stood for.
+Leaders of the Spectrum Alliance at Grace, Isabella Park ’21 and Liya Yaniv ’21, spoke about their thoughts on the repeal.
+“The repeal goes against everything that the Geneva Convention stood for.
 This is pure torture, and we are telling children to change a part of them.
-I have a friend who has been forced to go to conversion therapy because her parents want to fix her andthey have searched for the cure so she’ll become ‘straight’.
-The repeal will make it a possibility for her to attend conversion therapy regularly.
+I have a friend who has been forced to go to conversion therapy because her parents want to fix her and they have searched for a cure to make her ‘straight.’
+The repeal will make it possible for her to attend conversion therapy regularly.
 She’s my age.
 No seventeen-year-old should have to deal with torture.”